Canadian Underwriter

 March 18, 2024 by Alyssa DiSabatino

-Across the country, commercial lines property and casualty insurance broker executives and commercial lines team leads and managers make more money on average than their personal lines counterparts, Impact Recruitment’s newest data shows.
-The second iteration of Impact’s annual Insurance
+Across the country, commercial lines P&C broker executives and commercial lines team leads make more money on average than their personal lines counterparts, Impact Recruitment’s newest data shows.
+The second iteration of Impact’s annual Insurance Salary Guide shows base pay

 Scenic autumn view of the rural landscape, orchards, vineyards, and wineries of Oliver located in the Okanagan Valley of British Columbia, (B.C.)
 Canada.